-As the company grew, they found it challenging to keep up with customer requests, which came in mainly via an email ticketing system.
+As the company grew, it became challenging to keep up with customer requests, which came in mainly via an email ticketing system.

-Since implementing Zendesk Chat, Feed. has been able to improve support through proactive chat.
-By implementing proactive chat triggers, they host more than 100 live chat sessions per day (up from 10-15 per day).
-Each chat is a sales opportunity — generating over €180,000 in revenue.
+Since implementing Zendesk Chat, Feed has been able to improve support through proactive chat.
+By implementing proactive chat triggers, the company hosts more than 100 live chat sessions per day (up from 10 to 15 per day).
+Each chat is a sales opportunity—generating over €180,000 in revenue.

-"By engaging with customers as they browse the store or read on the blog, we're able to provide targeted support and solve their problems in real time," said Aurore Galland, Customer Support Happiness Manager at Feed.
+"By engaging with customers as they browse the store or read on the blog, we're able to provide targeted support and solve their problems in real time," says Aurore Galland, customer support happiness manager at Feed.
 "For example, if someone is reading a blog about losing weight, we can point them to our lower-calorie items."

 There are big benefits to delivering proactive customer service:

 - You can often head off problems before they start.
 Instead of waiting for a customer complaint, you're doing something to help them now.
-That saves your customer care team time, and it saves your customer a hassle.
+That saves your customer care team time, and it keeps your customer satisfied.

-- If you can use customer data to know what their preferences are, an agent can recommend products in real time.
+- If you can use customer data to learn about their preferences, an agent can recommend products in real-time.
 That kind of 1:1 service can lead to higher customer loyalty and more upsell opportunities.

 5. Personalize the experience

-In order to truly create a connection, you need to use data to personalize the customer experience.
-The truth is, most customers today expect a highly tailored experience: they want a company to know who they are, what they've purchased in the past, and even what their preferences are.
-They also expect you to remember all of this information, and they don't want to have to repeat themselves.
+In order to create a connection, you need to use data to personalize the customer experience.
+The truth is, most customers today expect a highly tailored experience: They want a company to know who they are, what they've purchased in the past, and even what their preferences are.
+They also expect you to remember all this information—they don't want to have to repeat themselves.

 Another example of good customer service